Made in China: What You Need to Know About Globalization

 What's really happening

 What you're seeing between China and the US now; what you saw between Japan and the US not long ago is globalization, pure and simple.
 There aren't just two countries in a simple tug of war but thousands of corporations all over the world scrambling to make things cheaper for consumers.
 These companies are scrambling to secure a competitive advantage.

 But for what?
 For your money.
 For everyone's money.
 So, for those who think the Chinese boom will last forever, let me ask you: why is China the knock-off capital of the world?
-Why can't you name more than one Chinese company?
-Why do they have to parasitize the good name of American companies?
+Why can't you name more than three Chinese companies?
+Why do they have to parasitise the good name of American companies?

 On the other side, for those who have lost hope in the US economy, let me ask you...

 - You are probably using a PC, running Windows.
 What country is Microsoft in?